 The NC MOA offers a high level of transparency into how local governments use opioid settlement funds, including special revenue funds subject to audit, annual financial and impact reports, and a public dashboard showing how funds are being used.

-- the new FAQ about Option A strategies (April 2022)
+- FAQ about Option A strategies in the MOA (updated August 2022)

 More about the NC MOA: